 Right after our trip to The Bahamas, my husband and I were craving to travel again.
 While we enjoyed spending eight days frolicking at various pools and working up a tan, we were craving a change in scenery for some culture, architecture and good food.
 Queue in the song ‘Heroes’ by David Bowie suddenly playing on the radio, we started making plans for Berlin.

 While three days seemed like a good enough time to explore the city and cover all the highlights that Berlin has to offer, we found we were not ready to leave the city so of course we made plans to spend one extra day in this beautiful city.

 Unlike our previous trips, this was one city we didn’t join any tour groups because we wanted to explore Berlin at our own pace.
 I also wanted to take the opportunity to visit a few restaurants on the way to our next destination.

 We spent a good portion of the first day exploring Museum Island, the northern half of a small island in the Spree river.
-In this small island you will find Bode Museum, Pergamon Museum, Berlin Cathedral, Neues Museum and Altes Museum.
-These cluster of museums offer a comprehensive collection of Byzantine art and antiquities, Middle Eastern/Islamic art, alter and gates, and works from Egypt and Babylon for visitors.
-My favorite was the Pergamon Alter found in the Pergamon Museum.
+On this small island, you will find Bode Museum, Pergamon Museum, Berlin Cathedral, Neues Museum, and Altes Museum.
+This cluster of museums offers a comprehensive collection of Byzantine art and antiquities, Middle Eastern/Islamic art, alter and gates, and works from Egypt and Babylon for visitors.
+My favorite was the Pergamon Altar found in the Pergamon Museum.